Misanthropy: Literature and popular culture

 Many examples of misanthropy are also found in literature and popular culture.
 Timon of Athens by William Shakespeare is a famous portrayal of the life of the Ancient Greek Timon, who is widely known for his extreme misanthropic attitude.
 Shakespeare depicts him as a wealthy and generous gentleman.
 However, he becomes disillusioned with his ungrateful friends and humanity at large.
 This way, his initial philanthropy turns into an unrestrained hatred of humanity, which prompts him to leave society in order to live in a forest.
 Molière's play The Misanthrope is another famous example.
-Its protagonist, Alceste, has a very low opinion of the people around him.
+Its protagonist, Alceste, has a low opinion of the people around him.
 He tends to focus on their flaws and openly criticizes them for their superficiality, insincerity, and hypocrisy.
 He rejects most social conventions and thereby often offends others, for example, by refusing to engage in social niceties like polite small talk.

 The author Jonathan Swift had a reputation for being misanthropic.
 In some statements, he openly declares that he hates and detests "that animal called man".
 Misanthropy is also found in many of his works.
-For example, Gulliver's Travels tells the adventures of the protagonist Gulliver, who journeys to various places, like an island inhabited by tiny people and a land ruled by intelligent horses.
+An example is Gulliver's Travels, which tells the adventures of the protagonist Gulliver, who journeys to various places, like an island inhabited by tiny people and a land ruled by intelligent horses.
 Through these experiences of the contrast between humans and other species, he comes to see more and more the deep flaws of humanity, leading him to develop a revulsion toward other human beings.
 Ebenezer Scrooge from Charles Dickens's A Christmas Carol is an often-cited example of misanthropy.
 He is described as a cold-hearted, solitary miser who detests Christmas.
 He is greedy, selfish, and has no regard for the well-being of others.
 Other writers associated with misanthropy include Gustave Flaubert and Philip Larkin.

-Mr. Burns from the TV show The Simpsons is a more recent example of misanthropy.
-He is one of the main antagonists and his main desire is to increase his already enormous wealth and power.
-He is ruthless in pursuing this goal and has no regard for the safety and well-being of others in the process.
-An even darker form of misanthropy is found in the character the Joker from the DC Universe.
+The Joker from the DC Universe is an example of misanthropy in popular culture.
 He is one of the main antagonists of Batman and acts as an agent of chaos.
 He believes that people are selfish, cruel, irrational, and hypocritical.
 He is usually portrayed as a sociopath with a twisted sense of humor who uses violent means to expose and bring down organized society.